 In a 2016 interview, Howard Stern asked Coldplay lead singer Chris Martin if any of the band's misfires became massive hits–and he pointed this X & Y lead single.
 "I think we just did a [bad] recording," he said of "Speed of Sound."
 Beyond that, though, Martin must not be fond of the song, which Coldplay has only played live a handful of times over the last several years.

 How much does Miley Cyrus hate her earworm of a single, "Party in the U.S.A."?
 In 2011, Page Six reported that the pop star once asked a DJ to play any of her songs—but not that one.
 And when Jimmy Fallon tested her "Name That Song" skills in 2018 on The Tonight Show, she didn't even recognize it.
 Maybe it's because she never really connected to the lyrics.
 Cyrus infamously said in 2009 that she didn't know which Jay-Z song her track referenced because she'd never actually heard one.

 "Jack and Diane" by John Mellencamp

 John Mellencamp knows his fans want to hear the "little ditty about Jack and Diane," but the song's troubled history has somewhat soured him on it.
 You see, "Jack and Diane" was originally about an interracial couple, but that didn't jive well with record execs originally, Mellencamp told HuffPost in 2014.
 Though he plays it at (some of) his concert, he's downplayed the song's success over the years.
 "I don't take pride in the fact that one song was able to climb the charts and one song wasn't," he said in a 2005 interview.
 "I take pride in the fact that I was able to create these songs.
 That seems to be more important than the fact that this song was a hit or that song was a hit."
-And for more amazing music coverage, Here's Every "Song of the Summer" for the Past 50 Years.
+And for more amazing music coverage, here are 20 Hit Songs You Won't Believe Are Turning 20 This Year.